Myanmar conflict: 8888 Uprising

-SLORC / SPDC rule (1988–2011)
+SLORC / SPDC junta (1988–2011)

 After voiding the results of the 1990 election, the military junta consolidated its rule over Myanmar.
 The SLORC was abolished in 1997 and replaced with the State Peace and Development Council (SPDC), which consisted of eleven senior military officers.

 In the 1990s, the Tatmadaw severely weakened ethnic insurgent groups, destroying most of their bases and strongholds.

 In 2006, the Tatmadaw launched a large-scale military offensive against the KNU's armed wing, the Karen National Liberation Army (KNLA).
 The clashes resulted in the displacement of hundreds of thousands of civilians in Kayin State.
 According to one estimate, approximately half a million people were displaced due to fighting between government forces and the KNU, and the forcible relocation of villages by the government.

 In 2007, hundreds of thousands of monks protested against the military junta's rule, and called for free elections, minority rights and the release of political prisoners in an event now known as the Saffron Revolution.
 The protest originally began in response to the government's removal of price subsidies for compressed natural gas.

-In 2009, junta forces attacked Kokang, resulting in MNDAA lost control of the area and as many as 30,000 refugees fled to Yunnan in neighbouring China.
+The Tatmadaw attacked Kokang in 2009, causing the Myanmar National Democratic Alliance Army to lose control of the area and forcing 30,000 refugees to flee to neighbouring Yunnan, China.

 In 2010, Tatmadaw forces clashed violently with DKBA-5, resulting in nearly 10,000 refugees fleeing to Thailand to escape the violent conflict.

 Civilian government (2011–2021)

 The government introduced a new constitution in 2008 and instigated a period of political reforms from 2011 to 2015, with thousands of political prisoners being released, including Aung San Suu Kyi.
-The 2008 constitution also created five autonomous self-administered zones and one self-administered division for six ethnic minority groups.
+The 2008 constitution created five self-administered zones and one self-administered division for six ethnic minority groups.
 In November 2014, the NLD attempted to make amendments to the constitution, in response to a clause that made Aung San Suu Kyi ineligible to become President of Myanmar if her party won an election.
 These amendments however, were rejected.

 In 2013, large anti-Muslim riots flared up in various cities across Myanmar.
 The violence coincided with the rise of the Buddhist nationalist 969 Movement, led by Sayadaw U Wirathu.

-After the end of political reforms in 2015, the government began hosting a number of peace conferences in hopes of ending the conflict.
-However, these efforts were criticised for not addressing the main proposals made by ceasefire groups, and for excluding the country's largest insurgent groups which were still active.
-Critics of the government have argued that the current constitution of Myanmar grants the military too much power, and is preventing the country from achieving peace and democratic reforms.
-A number of politicians and activists have been killed for voicing their opposition to the military's role in the government, such as constitutional lawyer Ko Ni, who was assassinated after he called for political reforms to reduce the military's influence.